openeuropa/oe_showcase/modules/oe_showcase_search/README.md

-# OE Showcase Search
+# Open Europa Showcase Search

-Provides a demo search feature based on search_api.
+The scope of this module is to demo the Open Europa Library Search feature.